MIGHTY SOVEREİGNS of OTTOMAN THRONE: SULTAN MURAD I

 Ottoman raiding units, the advanced troops of the Ottoman Empire, reached the Dalmatian coast.
 The king of Serbia and the Bulgarian king recognized Ottoman suzerainty in 1372 and 1376, respectively.
 Nis, one of the most important cities of Serbia where Roman Emperor Constantine the Great was born, was captured by the Ottomans.
 Starting from 1380, the Ottomans conquered cities such as Prilep, Sofia, Nis, Bitola, Ohrid and Shkodra in order to consolidate their position in Rumelia.
 Thereupon, the Byzantine emperor recognized the Ottomans as sovereign and accepted to pay tribute in 1373.

-Meanwhile, Murad’s son Shahzade Bayezid married Devlet Hatun, the princess of the beylik of Germiyanids, in 1378.
+Meanwhile, Murad’s son Shahzade Bayezid married Devlet Hatun, the princess of the beylik of Germiyanids.
 The bride brought the cities of Kütahya, Tavşanlı, Emet and Simav as dowry to the Ottomans.
 Cities such as Akşehir, Yalvaç, Beyşehir, Seydişehir and Karaağaç were also purchased from the beylik of Hamid.
 The beylik of Isfendiyar in Kastamonu, ruled by the brother of the Sultan's wife, Gülçiçek Hatun, recognized the Ottomans as sovereign.

 In 1385, Shahzade Savcı Bey rebelled against his father in Bursa.
 He was defeated, captured and executed in battle on the plain of Kete.

 Stupid cruel man!